yanfonseca/mytutorials/git_commands.md

 * git remote add [remotename] [link] : It connects the project to a remote, most of the time the name is origin.
 * git merge [branchsource] [branchdestination] : It merges two branches.
 * git push -u remote branch : It updates the branch in the remote connection.
-* git pull :
+* git pull : Automatically update your branch from the remote link.
 * git commit -m 'Text' : To commit your file.
 * git log: It shows the log
 * git reset --hard origin/master - This command undo everything that you have done in your branch and download everything from origin again.
 * git remote rm <remote-name> : Delete remote.
 * rm -rf <diretorios> : Delete diretory, recursive(r) e force(f).

-xxxxxx